lak/puppet-static-compiler/README.markdown

 Puppet Static Compiler
 ======================
+**Note: This has been merged into Puppet core, so this repo is no longer maintained, although it should work fine with 2.6.x.**

 This is a prototype project to create a new kind of compiler for Puppet - one that produces catalogs that are entirely static and require no communication between client and server during the catalog runs.
 There are a few goals with